Skip to content

 Why I built this.

 Three hundred episodes in, I had answers.
-Better than answers — I had patterns.
-The same principles came back again and again, from completely different parts of the sport.
+Better than answers — patterns.
+The same principles kept coming back from completely different corners of the sport.
 Seiler on intensity distribution.
 Lorang on consistency.
 Dunne on fuelling.
 Wakefield on torque.
-Every conversation, another piece of the same puzzle.
+Every conversation, another piece of the same puzzle clicking into place.

 You're not done yet.
 Neither am I. Let's go.